apzuba/projects/README.md

 - The .R folder includes .R scripts that I developed with supervision and support of dr. Renate Rutiku for usage in my MSc Project.
 The scripts operate on complex multi-level statistics.

-- HTML folder includes two example websites: 1) a Health Clinique that uses simple JavaScript scripts for features such as drag-drop menus, or forms; 2) A books-lending project with CSS.
+- HTML folder includes two example websites: 1) a Health Clinique that uses simple JavaScript scripts for features such as drag-drop menus, or forms; 2) A books-lending project website with CSS.